NYCJava.net Main Page

 Welcome to the "NYC Java JUG" (Java User Group), a http://Java.net

-Featuring the monthly NYC Java Meetup (2500+ members) and the NYC Java Study Groups.
+Featuring the monthly NYC Java Meetup (3000+ members) .
 We are an independent vendor neutral professional association of Java developers, collaborating on Java technologies for all levels of expertise.
 We feature expert speakers, study groups and networking.

 We are the Java SIG (Special Interest Group) of the NYPC Users Group one of the oldest computer users group, a 501(C)3 non-profit educational organization.
 This group got its start as the Web Study Group of then called "C++ and C SIG" back in 1995.

 Note: If you are looking for info on NYCJava.net's Android applications, please see http://skylight1.googlecode.com.

 This JUG also has a forum at Yahoo Groups called nycjava_net.
 For more info stop by a meeting.

 Note: JavaOne 2013 Slides will be made available here: http://meetup.com/nycjava